 A quick guide to CDBG eligible activities to support infectious disease response: This document lays out examples of COVID-19 responses that communities can take using their CDBG funds.

 The Massachusetts Health Connector has opened an extended enrollment period for anyone without health insurance to enroll.
-The special enrollment period runs through April 25.
+The special enrollment period has been extended to June 23.
 Apply here.